programmfabrik/fylr-gitbook/for-users/quick-access/collections-and-presentations.md

 <figure><img src="_assets/fylr-file_system_connect-settings-simple.png" alt=""><figcaption>Collection settings for File Sytem Connect</figcaption></figure>

 4. Make sure to choose an Object Type which has a field of type `File`.
+You will only see objects of that type via webdav.
+Objects of other types will not be visible.

 5. Copy the https-URL for later use in your webdav client program.

 6. Click Activate or Save

 7. With your webdav client program, open the above copied https-URL.

+If you use your webdav client to upload files, they will stay visible after being imported.

 #### Settings